ofersabo/Few_Shot_transformation_and_sampling/README.md

 Use the same script to generate train and dev episodes.

 ### Generating the test episodes for Few-Shot TACRED
-use our shell script to generate the same 5 files of test episodes for each setting (5-shot and 1-shot).
+use our shell script to generate the same five files of test episodes for each setting (1-shot and 5-shot).

 ./create_test_episodes.sh